VolvoxCommunity/Volvox.Helios-old/README.md

 ## Contributing

 ## Credits
-Helios was produced by the Volvox, a community created for learning.
+Helios was produced by Volvox, a community dedicated to learning.
 Join our [Discord](https://discord.gg/W45xA4t)